phu0ngng/nccl/doc/source/examples.rst

 Example 2: One Device per Process or Thread
 -------------------------------------------

-When one thread or process is affected to each thread, ncclCommInitRank can be used as a collective call to create a communicator.
+When a process or host thread is responsible for at most one GPU, ncclCommInitRank can be used as a collective call to create a communicator.
 Each thread or process will get its own object.

 The following code is an example of a communicator creation in the context of MPI, using one device per MPI rank.